Jan Davidsz. de Heem: Personal life

-De Heem married twice, first with Alette van Weede with whom he had three surviving children on her death in 1643, one of which, Cornelis, would become a still life painter.
-He married a second time in 1644 with Anna Catherina Ruckers with whom he had six more children, one of whom was Jan who would also become a still life painter.

-Jan Davidsz. de Heem had three sons, all painters; from a first marriage: David Janszoon de Heem (29 November 1628 - † ?), Cornelis de Heem (1631–1695) and from a second marriage Jan de Heem (1650 - † ?).
-Cornelis de Heem had one son who also became a painter: David Corneliszoon de Heem (1663–1718).
+De Heem married twice, first with Alette van Weede with whom he had three surviving children on her death in 1643.
+He married a second time in 1644 with Anna Catherina Ruckers with whom he had six more children.
+Three of his sons became painters: from the first marriage, David Janszoon de Heem (b.
+29 November 1628) and Cornelis de Heem (1631–1695), and from the second marriage Jan de Heem (b.
+1650).
+Cornelis de Heem, in turn, had a son who also became a painter: David Corneliszoon de Heem (1663–1718).

 Apart from his sons, de Heem had several apprentices: Michiel Verstylen, Alexander Coosemans, Thomas de Klerck, Lenaert Rougghe, Theodor Aenvanck, Andries Benedetti, Elias van den Broeck, Jacob Marrel, Hendrik Schoock and Abraham Mignon.

 Work

 De Heem was one of the greatest painters of still lifes in the Netherlands, combining a brilliance and harmony of colour along with an accurate rendering of objects: flowers, in all their variety; European and tropical fruits; lobsters and oysters; butterflies and moths; stone and metal; snails and sea shells.

 His still lifes included fruit pieces, vanitas still lifes and flower pieces, but he is best known for his ornate or sumptuous still lifes, the so-called 'pronkstillevens'.
 Some of his works are displays of abundance; others, only a festoon or a nosegay.

 Often he would convey a moral or illustrate a motto: a snake lying coiled under grass; a skull on plants in bloom.
 Gold and silver cups or tankards are suggestive of the vanity of earthly possessions.
 Salvation is seen allegorically as a chalice amid blossoms, and death as a crucifix in a wreath.
 Sometimes de Heem painted, alone or with others, Madonnas or portraits in garlands of fruit or flowers.

 His signature varied: his initials (J. De Heem f.), or Johannes (IOANNES DE HEEM F.), or his father's name adjoined to his own (J. D. De Heem f.).
 Occasionally he provided a date (such as A. i65i), especially with his best work.